survivejs/webpack-book/manuscript/advanced_techniques/linting.md

 This tells JSHint we're operating within browser environment, don't care about linting for camelcase naming, want to use double quotes everywhere and so on.

-If you try running JSHint on our project, you will get a lot of output.
-It's not the ideal solution for React projects.
-ESLint will be more useful so we'll be setting it up next for better insights.
-Remember to remove JSHint configuration before proceeding further.

 ## Setting Up ESLint

 ![ESLint](images/eslint.png)